Managing analytical code development#

 Understanding user needs ensures that the analysis is valuable.

-• There should be a plan to consult users at the beginning and throughout the development process, to ensure that their needs are being met.
+• You should have a plan to consult users at the beginning and throughout the development process, to ensure that you meet their needs.

 • The methodology and data should be suitable for the question being asked.

-• The analysis must be developed by more than one individual, to allow pair programming, peer review and mentoring.
+• More than one person should develop the analysis to allow pair programming, peer review, and mentoring.
 This increases the sustainability of analysis.

-• The analysis should be carried out using open-source analysis tools, wherever possible.
+• You should use open-source analysis tools to carry out the analysis, wherever possible.
 Your team should be able to explain why they have chosen the analysis tools and why they are confident that they are fit for purpose.

 How are you storing input data?#